sam-hur/MSc-Bioinformatics/1MB348 - Introduction to Bioinformatics/Lectures/Structural genome annotation.md

 **It is used for the identification of genomic elements, as well as what portions of the genome do/do not code for genes** (coding region vs. non-coding regions).

-This helps narrow down the genome to a smaller region of interest (e.g., through gene mapping) and discover the exact sites of the gene where [[exon]]s are located and are ultimately coded into proteins.
+This helps narrow down the genome to a smaller region of interest (e.g., through gene mapping) and discover the exact sites of the gene where [[Exon]]s are located and are ultimately coded into proteins.

 Furthermore, this helps in gene prediction/gene finding (to discover which part of the gene is a coding/non-coding region).

-- Coding regions are [[exon]]s
+- Coding regions are [[Exon]]s
-- Non-coding regions are [[intron]]s and intergenic regions
+- Non-coding regions are [[Intron]]s and intergenic regions

 Consists of: